 In Raja Yoga, Brahmacharya is one of the five-fold Yama.
 Yama is the code of conduct or Self-discipline observed as a pre-condition for the progress in the path of yoga.

 Verse 2.38 of Yoga Sutra of Patanjali says, “brahmacharya pratiṣṭhāyāṁ vīrya-lābhaḥ.”
 It means, “by the mastery of Brahmacharya, one gains vitality.”

-Swami Vivekananda when commenting the above verse says, “the chaste brain has tremendous energy, gigantic will power, without that there can be no mental strength.
-All men of gigantic brains are very continent.
+Swami Vivekananda when commenting on the above verse says, “the chaste brain has tremendous energy, gigantic willpower, without that there can be no mental strength.
+All men with gigantic brains are very continent.
 It gives wonderful control over mankind.
 Leaders of men have been very continent, and this is what gave them power.
 Therefore the yogi must be continent.”

 Vyasa while commenting on the same verse says, “On attaining continence, one gains vitality.
 By the attainment, the yogi raises to perfection.
-He attains irrepressible qualities or powers.
+Besides, he attains irrepressible qualities or powers.
 On becoming perfected, the yogi is able to infuse wisdom to his disciples.”

 Hatha Yoga Pradipika